 5 .Oftentimes, recurring dreams are based partly actually .

-"If you were robbed at the grocery , you would possibly replay that over and over during sleep until you come to grips with it--whereas if you visited the shop to urge bread and milk, your brain would process it directly and advance ," Dr. Winter adds.
+"If you were robbed at the grocery , you would possibly replay that over and over during sleep until you come to grips with it--whereas if you visited the shop to urge bread and milk, your brain would process it directly and advance ," Dr. Winter adds."In my experience working with patients, the attitudes, behaviors, and things people may say during sleep sex are often very different from what they'd do and say when fully awake," Dr. Winter says.

 As a parasomnia, the phenomenon is analogous to sleepwalking--you're coming partly out of deep sleep enough that you simply can move and possibly talk, but your brain isn't awake enough to be fully conscious.